bluekamandy/Creative-Coding-Course-with-Processing/4_Functions_and_Expanded_Cinema/3_EXERCISE.md

 ![SiapnoGeorgia_TypographyWithFunctions](images/SiapnoGeorgia_TypographyWithFunctions.gif)

 Sketch by Georgia Siapno.
 Georgia took a unique approach to this assignment and made her typography change with time.
-She not only produced an animated type-face, but its depiction changes with the time of day.
+She not only produced an animated typeface, but its depiction changes with the time of day.

 ## Rubric